Scottish Cultural League of New England

 Our History

 Originally, its members assisted with the domestic affairs of the Scots’ Temporary Home located on Camden Street in Boston.
 The home was established “for the purpose of giving shelter to our needy countrymen, who may be either in distress or perplexity.
 Where they may remain for a short time before proceeding on their journey or obtaining situations here.”
-When the home closed, the Woman’s Auxiliary Board redirected its efforts to providing financial relief for women and children of Scottish descent in the Commonwealth of Massachusetts.
+When the home closed, the Scottish Cultural League redirected its efforts to providing financial relief for women and children of Scottish descent in the Commonwealth of Massachusetts.
 Currently, the organization’s main focus is on providing scholarships to students of Scottish descent in the six New England states.

 Become a Member